celo-org/celo-composer/packages/react-app-wagmi/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+Currently, `index.js` shows how to connect to a wallet, read account and network information and connect to the simpel Storage smart contract at `packages/hardhat/contracts/Storage.sol`.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.